Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 If the attendant is attending a program where there is a age requirement for supervision, such as swimming and the attendant has to participate in the program, the attendant would be expected to pay.
 In most other circumstances, the attendant would get into a program for free.

-In order to apply you will need:
+In order to apply for a PAL card you will need:

-- Name and contact information (phone, email and full address) of the person who will be the card holder.
+- name and contact information (phone, email and full address) of the person who will be the card holder

 - an agency or service provider